jeremy-jarvis/applitools-demo/set-up-applitools.md

 npm run e2e-visual-tests
 ```

 The tests should pass.
-Log into your Applitools account and you should see an "Applitools Demo" batch with a single screenshot.
+Log into the Applitools Eyes web dashboard and you should see an "Applitools Demo" batch with a single screenshot.

 [![Applitools Classic Runner Results]({{ site.baseurl }}{% link assets/applitools-classic-runner-results.png %})]({{ site.baseurl }}{% link assets/applitools-classic-runner-results.png %})

-Note: If the test fails prior to taking the screenshot, then no batch will show up in the Applitools' web UI.
+Note: If the test fails prior to taking the screenshot, then no batch will show up in the Applitools Eyes web dashboard.

 ## Next...